Nicole Krauss: Forest Dark

 Chair: AD Miller

-We are delighted to welcome Nicole Krauss, the award-winning, bestselling author of The History of Love and Great House to discuss her keenly anticipated new novel, Forest Dark, an achingly beautiful tale of metamorphosis and self-realisation about two lost souls who travel to Israel in search of escape and renewal.
-In conversation with A.D.
+Nicole Krauss, the award-winning, bestselling author of The History of Love and Great House discussed her keenly anticipated new novel, Forest Dark, an achingly beautiful tale of metamorphosis and self-realisation about two lost souls who travel to Israel in search of escape and renewal, with A.D.
 Miller.

 'A brilliant novel.
 I am full of admiration'.
 Philip Roth on Forest Dark.